682gotohell/Projects/readme.md

 This is the code for snow in python .

-1. Download and open the file .
+1. Download and open the file/Copy and paste it in the a .py file .
 2. Enjoy